zitping/public-projects/README.md

-# this shit isn't finished and you really should just not use it
+# this shit isn't finished
+# you really should just not use it